OliverMount/OliverMount/README.md

 - 👋 Hi, I am Oliver
-- 👀 I am continously studying how the brain works.
+- 👀 I am continuously studying how the brain works.
 - 🌱 I try to understand the brain mechanism via computational models and digital signal processing theories, in general
 - 💞️ I am looking to collaborate on reseach topics related to computational neuroscience or signal processing
 - 📫 Reach me at  ...